progame1201/SpyAgent-DiscordBotClient/README.md

 # SpyAgent-DiscordBotClient description
 SpyAgent is a console application written in Python that is a client for the Discord bot.<br>
-the program is designed for Windows OS<br>
+the program is designed for Windows<br>
 I recommend using Windows Terminal: https://www.microsoft.com/store/productId/9N0DX20HK701?ocid=pdpshare
 # How to use it?
 To use this program, you need python, preferably version 3.12 or 3.11<br>